4 Activities to Improve Reading Skills (Part 4 – Writing)January 10th, 2018

 Donna Walker Tileston, author of What Every Teacher Should Know About the Brain states, “Approximately 87% of learners either need to see the learning or do something with it.
 Using visuals with the learning will help students take in the information more efficiently, but even more important, it helps them to develop their own methods for organizing content.”

-We are working on a new release of our Ten Minutes to Better Study Skills book with updates to all of the graphic organizers and over 30 brand new organizers.
+We have completed our new Ten Minutes to Better Writing and Study Skills book!
+It includes updates to all of the graphic organizers and over 30 brand new organizers.
 We have a whole new section dedicated to executive function and planning skills.
-If you purchase our current edition, you will be the first to receive a FREE digital version of our new Ten Minutes to Study Skills Book.
-For a sneak peak and an organizer to help with older students taking notes on topics from a text book or online resources, download the free Topic Notetaker form here.
-Ten Minutes to Better Study Skills works with younger kids to even adults who want to organize their information a bit better.
+Ten Minutes to Better Writing and Study Skills works with younger kids to even adults who want to organize their information a bit better.
 It will grow with your younger kids as they engage in more complicated curriculum throughout the years.